 We make grant recommendations.

-When all interviews are completed, the SAC will consider all full applications interviewed, and recommend to the CEO the full applications to be funded, and the level and duration of funding for each Centre.

-The CEO will then recommend to the Minister the full applications to be funded, and the level and duration of funding for each Centre.
+When all interviews are completed, the SAC will consider all full applications interviewed , and recommend to the CEO the full applications to be funded, and the level and duration of fun ding for each Centre.
+The CEO will then recommend to the Minister the full applications to be funded, and the le vel and duration of funding for each Centre.
 In making recommendations to the Minister the CEO will consider the applicant's response to the National Interest Test.
 The CEO will seek information from Administering Organisations on applications where there is concern about how they meet the National Interest Test based on the information provided in the full application form.
-The CEO will make grant recommendations to the Minister that satisfy the National Interest Test and which are eligible for funding.

-The CEO may take into account any advice received on national security or other matters from Commonwealth agencies.

-Grant decisions are made.

-The Minister decides which full applications are approved, and the level of funding and duration of funding for each approved Centre.
-The Minister may consider the National Interest Test and any advice on national security risks in determining which full applications to approve.

-We notify You of the outcome.

-We advise You if Your full application was successful or not through Our Research Management System (RMS).

-We enter into a grant agreement with You.

-We will enter into a grant agreement with You through RMS.
+The CEO will make grant recommendation s to the Minister that satisfy the National Interest Test and which are eligible for funding.
+The CEO may take into account any advice received on national security or other matters from Commonwealth agencies. $\mathbf{h}$ Grant decisions are made.
+The Minister decides which full applications are approved, and the level of funding and dura ation of funding for each approved Centre.
+The Minister may consider the National Interest Test an nd any advice on national security risks in determining which full applications to approve.
+4 We notify You of the outcome.
+We advise You if Your full application was successful or not through Our Research Manage ement System (RMS). $\checkmark$ We enter into a grant agreement with You.
+We will enter into a grant agreement with You through RMS. $\mathbf{h}$ Delivery of the grant.
 Delivery of the grant.

-You undertake the grant activity and report to Us as set out in Your grant agreement.
-We manage the grant by working with You, monitoring Your progress and making payments.
+You undertake the grant activity and report to Us as set out in Your grant agreement